 Public Safety Network

 The Public Safety Network is the new communications service for New Zealand’s frontline emergency services responders being rolled-out from mid-2023.
-Fire and Emergency, Police, St John and Wellington Free Ambulance will be the network’s first users and there is scope for other government agencies to join in the future.
+Fire and Emergency, Police, Hato Hone St John and Wellington Free Ambulance will be the network’s first users and there is scope for other government agencies to join in the future.

 The goal in creating a new secure digital communications network is to support the operational capability of New Zealand’s emergency services staff and volunteers, and to keep them and the public, safer.